sooryaprasad28/aws-textract/README.md

 2. Install dependencies:

-pip install boto3
-pip instal pillow
-pip install awscli
+pip install boto3 pillow awscli

 3. Configure AWS credentials:
     - If you haven't already configured AWS CLI, you can do so by running command: **aws configure**